Climate Change is Raising Saltwater Intrusion into Vietnam’s Rice Paddies

 Background of the Mekong River Delta and its significance to Food Production

-The Mekong River Delta covers an area of about 39,000 square kilometres, consisting of 13 provinces in the south of Vietnam.
-According to a report, it has a flat terrain with an average elevation of less than 1 meter above sea level.
+The Mekong River Delta covers an area of about 39,000 square kilometres and consists of 13 provinces in the south of Vietnam.
+According to a report, it has flat terrain with an average elevation of less than 1 meter above sea level.

 Agricultural land accounts for 2.6 million hectares and produces 50% of the total food in Vietnam, providing food security and livelihoods for 70% of the region’s population.
-The report says that the development of its agriculture sector directly impacts its poverty reduction.
+The report says that the development of the country’s agriculture sector directly impacts poverty reduction.

-One of its main products is rice, contributing to 50% of the country’s total rice yield.
-Other products include fruits, fish, vegetables, sugar can, maize, mango, coconut, etc.
+One of its main products is rice, which contributes 50% of the country’s total rice yield.
+Other products include fruits, fish, vegetables, sugar cane, maize, mango, and coconut.

 What is the government doing about it?